deadb3ar/zs-starter/wp-content/themes/zs-starter/readme.txt

 = Does this theme support any plugins? =

-zs-starter includes support for Infinite Scroll in Jetpack.
+zsstarter includes support for Infinite Scroll in Jetpack.

 == Changelog ==